 Detailed visual inspection of the corrosion damage on the underside surfaces suggested there were no other secondary micro-cracks present in the structure.
-To confirm that visual assessment, a non-destructive examination of the spar structure was completed using fluorescent penetrant techniques (Figure 23Error!
-Reference source not found.).
+To confirm that visual assessment, a non-destructive examination of the spar structure was completed using fluorescent penetrant techniques (Figure 23).
 No additional cracks were detected on the structure, including the underside surface (where the cracking had initiated) as well as the outboard attachment lugs.

-Figure 22: Composite image of the carry-through spar during liquid fluorescent penetrant inspection
+Figure 23: Composite image of the carry-through spar during liquid fluorescent penetrant inspection